Albanian Ionian Sea Coast

-The Albanian Ionian Sea Coast ([brɛˈɡdɛ:ti jˈɔn] — Bregdeti Jon) is a coastline of the Northeastern Ionian Sea, that encompasses the southwestern border of the Republic of Albania, stretching from the southern half of Karaburun Peninsula, across the historical region of Labëria, the city of Sarandë, the mountains of the Ceraunians and the Albanian Riviera, to the Lake of Butrint, where the Strait of Corfu separates the country from Greece.
+The Albanian Ionian Sea Coast ([brɛˈɡdɛ:ti jˈɔn] — Bregdeti Jon) is a coastline of the north-eastern Ionian Sea, that encompasses the south-western border of the Republic of Albania, stretching from the southern half of Karaburun Peninsula, across the historical region of Labëria, the city of Sarandë, the mountains of the Ceraunians, and the Albanian Riviera, to the Lake of Butrint, where the Strait of Corfu separates the country from Greece.

-Albania is located in Southern and Southeastern Europe in the western section of the Balkan Peninsula.
-It borders on Montenegro to the northwest, Kosovo to the northeast, North Macedonia to the east, Greece to the south and the Mediterranean Sea to the west.
-The coastline occupies a total length of 446 km and explicitly marked by a mountainous landscape supplied with deep bays, numerous islands, high cliffs, rocky and sandy coasts and a unique marine life.
+Albania is located in Southern and South-eastern Europe in the western section of the Balkan Peninsula.
+It borders on Montenegro to the north-west, Kosovo to the north-east, North Macedonia to the east, Greece to the south, and the Mediterranean Sea to the west.
+The coastline occupies a total length of 446 km and explicitly marked by a mountainous landscape supplied with deep bays, numerous islands, high cliffs, rocky and sandy coasts and unique marine life.

 The Ionian Sea is an arm of the Mediterranean Sea positioned south of the Adriatic Sea, which extend from Sicily up to the Strait of Otranto between Salento and Bay of Vlorë.
-It is surrounded by Italy in the west, Greece and Albania in the east.
+It is surrounded by Italy in the west, and Greece and Albania in the east.
 Though considered by ancient authors to be part of the Adriatic Sea, the Ionian Sea is at present seen as a separate body of water.

-Traditionally, the region represents the most valuable tourist resource for the country, especially due to the unspoilt natural and cultural beauty expressed in the region's architecture, cuisine and tradition.
+Traditionally, the region has represented the most valuable tourist resource for the country, especially due to the unspoiled natural and cultural beauty expressed in the region's architecture, cuisine and tradition.
 Its most considerable attraction is the ancient city of Butrint, that is listed as a UNESCO World Heritage Site, because it provides valuable remains of ancient civilizations.

-The region is populated by more than 50.000 people with the largest city being the seaport city of Sarandë, one of the most appreciated tourist destinations in the Ionian Sea.
+The region is populated by more than 50,000 people with the largest city being the seaport city of Sarandë, one of the most appreciated tourist destinations in the Ionian Sea.
 Sarandë is served by Port of Sarandë, one of the largest of the country, which has become a notable sailing and cruise port.
 The region is very scenic, with wild coastlines, mountains and a very substantial proportion of native forest.
 Some of the most prominent beaches along the coastline are Dhërmi, Himara, Qeparo, Borsh, Lukovë, Vuno and Ksamil.

 The Albanian Ionian Sea Coast is known for its diverse landscapes, unique traditions, and its influence on Albanian culture.
 It is regarded as the birthplace of the Albanian iso-polyphony which was recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity.